-Years ended December 31, 2020 and 2019 (Tabular amounts are expressed in thousands of Canadian dollars, except per share and per option amounts.)
+(Tabular amounts are expressed in thousands of Canadian dollars, except per share and per option amounts)

 TVA Group Inc. ("TVA Group" or the "Corporation") is governed by the Quebec Business Corporations Act.
 TVA Group is a communications company engaged in the broadcasting, film production & audiovisual services, international production & distribution of television content, and magazine publishing businesses.
-The Corporation is a subsidiary of Quebecor Media Inc. ("Quebecor Media" or the "parent corporation") and the ultimate parent corporation is Quebecor Inc. ("Quebecor").
+The Corporation is a subsidiary of Quebecor Media Inc. ("Quebecor Media" or the "parent corporation") and its ultimate parent corporation is Quebecor Inc. ("Quebecor").
 The Corporation's head office is located at 1600 de Maisonneuve Boulevard East, Montreal, Quebec, Canada.
 The Corporation's direct and indirect ownership interests in its main subsidiaries are as follows:

 % of ownership

-100.0%

 TVA Publications inc. 100.0%

 MELS Studios and Postproduction G.P.
 100.0%

 Mels Dubbing Inc. 100.0%

 Incendo Média inc. 100.0%

-COLAB Studio Collaborative Marketing Inc. 100.0%
+Communications Qolab inc. 100.0%

 TVA Productions inc. 100.0%